arnask/FibonacciApi/README.md

 ## CI / CD Pipeline

 For CI/CD, I would choose Azure DevOps, because it is a Microsoft product with native support for .NET applications.
-Additionally, I have significant experience using this platform, making it the optimal choice for this project.
+Additionally, I have significant experience using this platform.

 ---

 ### Continuous Integration Process

+For continuous integration I would recommend to have a process like this:
 1. The main branch is disabled for direct pushes.
 Instead, developers push new code to a feature branch.
 2. The CI pipeline is triggered automatically when new code is pushed.
 3. The pipeline installs dependencies, compiles the code, and packages the application.